EDEN757/crypto_sentiment_analysis/README.md

 - **Flexible Configuration**: Define which cryptocurrencies, indices, and news topics to track using a simple JSON configuration.
 - **FinBERT NLP Model**: Uses the state-of-the-art FinBERT sentiment analysis model trained specifically for financial text.
 - **Accurate Data Timestamps**: All data is stored with its original publication or market timestamp.
-- **Interactive Dashboard**: Web-based visualization of sentiment scores and price data with customizable time ranges.
+- **Interactive Dashboard**: Web-based visualization of sentiment scores and price data with customizable time ranges, correlation analysis, and asset selection options.
+Built with FastAPI for a responsive and user-friendly experience.
 - **Modular Design**: Easy to extend with new data sources, assets, or analysis methods.
 - **Automated Collection**: Configurable crontab integration for hands-off operation.
 - **Detailed Logging**: Comprehensive logging of all operations for troubleshooting.